Alumnae and Alumni

 Danielle Henderson, '11

 Kimberly continues to work in the field of Biology as a Park Naturalist at Beavertail State Park and as Tutor for the Community College of Rhode Island while seeking permanent, full-time work in the field of Communications.
 She plans on using her Gender and Women's Studies degree and Writing and Rhetoric minor in conjunction with her Communications degree, and is seeking full-time work as a Communications Manager.
-She continues to use all aspects of her education as the author of the popular online advice column "Ask Tazi!".
+She is the author of a popular online advice column "Ask Tazi!"
+Ask her a question at asktazi.com.

 Rebecca Roque, '12